 In this review, we’ll take a look at Premier Protection Services coverage, cost, customer service and more to help you determine whether you should purchase a protection plan from this provider.
 We’ll also recommend a few of our vetted choices for extended vehicle protection.

 We’ve researched and ranked the best extended car warranty companies in the industry.
-You can start your research by getting free quotes from our top picks below.
+You can start your research by getting free quotes from our top picks above.

 Is a Premier Protection Services Extended Warranty Worth It?

 Premier Protection Services works with plan administrators such as Allegiance, Marathon and Royal to offer drivers three vehicle service contracts based on vehicle mileage.
 These plans range from basic powertrain protection to exclusionary, bumper-to-bumper extended warranty coverage.
 Each contract comes with additional benefits on par with competitors’ offerings.

 It’s important to note that the company has plausibly changed its name.
 The Better Business Bureau (BBB) has an alert on the Premier Protection Services page that says the company may be out of business.
 The company’s website is also copyrighted 2016, which likely means it hasn’t been updated since then.